robbiespeed/capi/README.md

 # Capi
-A simple computed property library for JS, built with typescript.
+A simple JS state managment library built with TypeScript.

 Capi aims to be:
 - minimal